centrifugal/documentation/server/advanced_configuration.md

 }
 ```

 In production setup you will have your domain name in endpoint addresses above instead of `localhost`.
-Also as your Centrifugo will be behind proxy or load balancer software you won't have ports in your
+Also if your Centrifugo will be behind proxy or load balancer software you most probably won't have ports in your
 endpoint addresses.
-What will always be the same as above are url paths: `/connection`, `/connection/websocket`, `/api/`.
+What will always be the same as shown above are URL paths: `/connection`, `/connection/websocket`, `/api/`.

-Let's look at possibilities that we have to tweak available endpoints.
+Let's look at possibilities to tweak available endpoints.

 #### Admin endpoints.